kgrz/babel-plugin-console-perf/README.md

    Performance tab, by the way.
 5. Load the page which calls the function where you added comment.

 That should record individual profiles for each of the runs in case the function gets called multiple times.

+Here's a video of the usage in action: [console-perf-demo](https://www.dropbox.com/s/3o02rkyhzmx6pfz/console-perf-demo-complete.mov?dl=0)

+Will try to put up a GIF as and when I get a chance.

 If there are `return` statements, it checks to see if there are statements/expressions there, and then re-assigns them to variables and